Kompjoeter/KompjoeterArchived/README.md

 </details>

-Currently, I focus on improving my front-end skills, but my [list of interests](#list) keeps growing!
+Currently, I focus on improving my front-end skills, but my [list of interests](#what-else-do-i-want-to-create/learn-in-the-future?) keeps growing!
 I still paint on canvas, when I can find the time, and I'm curious to someday combine this with my interest in programming.

-# 🛠️
 # What have I worked with?

 Programming languages etc: